shree214ram/DSA/Data Structure/Array/minimum and maximum in an array/readme.md

         return the pair of max and min
     ```

+    Time Complexity: O(n)
+    Auxiliary Space: O(log n) as the stack space will be filled for the maximum height of the tree formed during recursive calls same as a binary tree.
-3. Compare in Pairs :-
+3. Compare in Pairs {Maximum and minimum of an array by comparing in pairs:}:-

 https://www.youtube.com/watch?v=p_Gvzo0iNPE